 Important Safety Information

-Berinert®, C1 Esterase Inhibitor (Human), is a plasma-derived concentrate of C1 Esterase Inhibitor (Human), indicated for the treatment of acute abdominal, facial or laryngeal attacks of hereditary angioedema (HAE) in adult and adolescent patients.
+Berinert®, C1 Esterase Inhibitor (Human), is a plasma-derived C1 Esterase Inhibitor (Human), indicated for the treatment of acute abdominal, facial or laryngeal attacks of hereditary angioedema (HAE) in adult and pediatric patients.
 The safety and efficacy of Berinert for prophylactic therapy have not been established.

-Berinert is contraindicated in individuals with a history of life-threatening systemic reactions to C1 esterase inhibitor preparations (including anaphylaxis).
+Berinert is contraindicated in individuals with a history of life-threatening immediate hypersensitivity reactions, including anaphylaxis, to C1 esterase inhibitor preparations.

 Monitor patients for early signs of allergic or hypersensitivity reactions (including hives, generalized urticaria, chest tightness, wheezing, hypotension, and anaphylaxis).
 If hypersensitivity is suspected, immediately discontinue administration of Berinert and initiate appropriate treatment.
 Epinephrine should be immediately available for treatment of acute severe hypersensitivity reactions.

-Patients able to recognize signs and symptoms of HAE attack and comprehend necessary training can self-administer Berinert.
-Patients should not attempt to self-administer unless they have been trained and determined to be capable by healthcare provider.
+Appropriately trained patients may self-administer Berinert upon recognition of an HAE attack.
 Advise patients to seek medical attention immediately following self-administration for laryngeal attacks, and to seek medical attention if progress of any attack makes them unable to properly prepare or administer dose of Berinert.

 Berinert is derived from human plasma.
 The risk of transmission of infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.